projectchrono/chrono/doxygen/documentation/module_vehicle/wheeled_suspension.md

 ## Leaf-spring solid axle {#wheeled_suspension_ChLeafspringAxle}

 Used as rear suspension on the [UAZ](@ref chrono::vehicle::uaz::UAZBUS) vehicle models.
+Leafspring axles have complex guiding behavior.
+This is a work-a-like solution, where the guiding effect of the leafsprings is simulated by a special joint in the center of the axle tube.
+The suspension effect is modeled by coil springs.
+The rolling behavior is close to a real leafspring axle.

 See [ChLeafspringAxle](@ref chrono::vehicle::ChLeafspringAxle) and [LeafspringAxle](@ref chrono::vehicle::LeafspringAxle).